5 May 2026

 Precision wording

-Caution should be exercised when it comes to the wording of general gifts for pets in wills.
-This is because an incorrectly written clause in your will may fail.
+Caution should be exercised when it comes to the wording of general gifts for pets in Wills.
+This is because an incorrectly written clause in your Will may fail.
 For example, a monetary gift (e.g. £5,000) to your dog will fail, as animals cannot give legal receipt to the executors or hold assets.
-Furthermore, it is important to ensure that you encompass any future pets you may have in your will.
+Furthermore, it is important to ensure that you encompass any future pets you may have in your Will.

-It is possible to make gifts of family pets in your will as animals are defined as personal chattels.
-Therefore, if you consider that there is someone who would look after your pet after your death, a legacy should be inserted into your will.
+It is possible to make gifts of family pets in your Will as animals are defined as personal chattels.
+Therefore, if you consider that there is someone who would look after your pet after your death, a legacy should be inserted into your Will.
 It is prudent to discuss the matter with the person you have elected to look after your pet and confirm they are happy to take on the duties associated with taking care of said animal.

 Providing for pets

-The English Courts have decided that a gift providing for a pet’s maintenance to a specified individual is a valid and legitimate legacy in a will.
+The English Courts have decided that a gift providing for a pet’s maintenance to a specified individual is a valid and legitimate legacy in a Will.
 The gift can be conditional upon the beneficiary taking on the responsibility of looking after the pet.
 This avoids a situation of your chosen person not being able to take on the responsibility simply due to lack of funds.
 There is no guarantee, however, that the said person will take on the responsibility of looking after your beloved animal (e.g. the beneficiary may have predeceased you or may no longer be in a position to do so).

 It is therefore a good idea to have an alternative plan in place, for example, by including a substitute beneficiary who can look after your pet should the first beneficiary be unable to.